-Having been pregnant 6 times (3 miscarried), when I do this research to write these articles the question I always ask myself is: why is pregnant driving not a topic of discussion, especially with one’s OB when they are pregnant?
+I was pregnant 6 times – though, 3 miscarried.
+When I do the research to write these articles I always ask myself this question: Why is pregnant driving not a more common topic of discussion?
+Why do OBs not talk about driving with their pregnant patients?

-While I can delve deep into a lot of studies and findings about possible injuries and causes of dangers of driving while pregnant, we offer much of that in our Tummy Shield report (which you can find here) and I’ve already offered tips for making driving as safe as possible for moms-to-be (which you can find here).
+I can delve deep into a lot of studies and findings about possible injuries and causes of dangers of driving while pregnant.
+But we offer much of that in our Tummy Shield report.
+I offer tips for making driving as safe as possible for moms-to-be.

 This article is purely to share the numbers.